Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Dumps the mempool to disk.

 Examples:
-> telestai-cli savemempool
+> meowcoin-cli savemempool
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "savemempool", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>
 ## sendfrom
 &nbsp;<br/>  sendfrom "fromaccount" "toaddress" amount ( minconf "comment" "comment_to" )

 DEPRECATED (use sendtoaddress).
-Sent an amount from an account to a telestai address.
+Sent an amount from an account to a meowcoin address.

 Arguments:
 1. "fromaccount"       (string, required) The name of the account to send funds from.
 May be the default account using "".
                        Specifying an account does not influence coin selection, but it does associate the newly created transaction with the account, so the account's balance computation and transaction history can reflect the spend.
-2. "toaddress"         (string, required) The telestai address to send funds to.
+2. "toaddress"         (string, required) The meowcoin address to send funds to.
 3. amount                (numeric or string, required) The amount in TLS (transaction fee is added on top).
 4. minconf               (numeric, optional, default=1) Only use funds with at least this many confirmations.
 5. "comment"           (string, optional) A comment used to store what the transaction is for.